yunong/bunyan-kafka/README.md

 # bunyan-kafka
-This is a Kafka bunyan plugin.
+This is a [bunyan](https://github.com/trentm/node-bunyan) plugin for Apache [Kafka](https://kafka.apache.org/).
 It allows you to stream your bunyan logs to Kafka.
 You can then forward the logs on to some other distributed processing framework, such as Elasticsearch.